-Fig. 6.4: Loading a layer using Add Raster Layer
+Fig. 5.4: Loading a layer using Add Raster Layer

-Fig. 6.5: Loading an ESRI FileGeodataBase layer using Add Vector Layer

-4. Feel free to add any other data, but bare in mind that you can load several files at once by holding the Ctrl key during file selection in any of the two described methods.
+- 3. Finally, let's open an ESRI fileGeodatabase, just because it has a small catch.
+In the guilabel: Manage Layers toolbar click the Add Vector Layer.
+In the next dialog, under Source type check the Directory option.
+Then, making sure that Type is set to ESRI FileGDB, use the Browse button to navigate and select the Natural\Earth\quick\start\10m\cultural\ne\10m\admin\1\states\provinces\geodb.gdb folder.
+Click choose.
+Finally, back in the dialog window, click Open to load the layer. - 4.
+Feel free to add any other data, but bare in mind that you can load several files at once by holding the Ctrl key during file selection in any of the two described methods.
 Also, you can drag and drop files from your operating system's file manager (Windows Explorer in Windows or Finder in Mac OS X) into QGIS Map canvas to load them.